Let's be charitable, though: is there any way to defend what these seemingly inconsistent people said?

 Some annoying things are false.

-P1- questionable ("annoying" is subjective)
+P1- questionable ("annoying" is subjective)5) All bats are mammals.

 P2- true